impinj/is-tool/README.md

 ## Getting Started

 ### Prerequisites
-As **is-tool** is a nodejs based tool, to run it you will need both NPM and node installed on your system.
-The latest version of each is required.
+As **is-tool** is a Node.js based tool, to run it you will need both NPM and Node.js installed on your system.
+Both can be downloaded from [here]( http://nodejs.org) (installing the Node.js gives you both the `npm` and `node` commands).
+Any version above 6.9.4 is required.

 ### Installation
 To install **is-tool** as a command line tool from an NPM repository run: